 FIELD SCHOOL FOR PRESERVATION OF ARCHAEOLOGICAL REMAINS

-This is a new field school launching in 2025 and will provide a unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in the conservation of authentic archaeological structures in the ancient city of Stobi made with Roman and Late Roman masonry.
+The field school launched in 2025 and provides a unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in the conservation of authentic archaeological structures in the ancient city of Stobi, made with Roman and Late Roman masonry.

 The project includes three modules: